danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/Articles/Getting-Started.md

 This will present the onboarding screen *once*, after which it will not be shown again.

 If you want to present different onboarding experiences, you can provide a custom `id` for each onboarding.
-You can also provide your own `UserDefaults` store use the `documentGroupOnboardingState(...)`, `resetDocumentGroupOnboardingState(...)` and `setDocumentGroupOnboardingState(...)` `UserDefaults` extensions to get and set the state of a certain onboarding.
+You can also provide a custom delay and your own `UserDefaults` store.

+If you want to programmatically get and set the presentation state of a certain onboarding, you can use the `documentGroupOnboardingState(...)`, `resetDocumentGroupOnboardingState(...)` and `setDocumentGroupOnboardingState(...)` `UserDefaults` extensions.